Official Regulations of the CaYPT

-One of the most experienced juror takes the role of the chairperson of the PM room.
+One of the most experienced jurors takes the role of the chairperson of the PM room.
 The chairperson’s responsibilities are outlined in the CaYPT Chairperson Responsibility document.
-The chairperson of each PM room are nominated by the COC and approved by the COC chair.
+The chairperson of each PM room is nominated by the COC and approved by the COC chair.

 V. The Agenda of the CaYPT

 The CaYPT is carried out in a period determined by the COC (from February to April).
 All teams participate in three Selective PMs.
 Selective PMs are carried out according to a fixed schedule as detailed in the attachment to these Regulations.
 Numbers are ascribed to teams by a draw.
 The Physics Match regulations three or four teams participate in a PM, depending on the total number of teams.
 In the course of a PM, the members of a team communicate only with each other.
 Before the beginning of a PM, the Jury and the teams are introduced.
 The PM is carried out in two (or three) Stages.
 In each Stage, a team plays one of the two (or three) roles: Reporter, Opponent, Reviewer (Observer).
 In the subsequent Stages of the PM, the teams change their roles according to the schemes: